Dealing with a defiant 3 year old is never easy. Take a look at 5 unusual ways to discipline without yelling, and with respect instead.

 He will behave according to what you expect from him, but whether those expectations are set high or low is up to you.
 Already believing he’s a “troublemaker” or different from your other kids sets a strong message to both of you.

 But imagine how different he’ll behave if you wipe that slate clean and expect him to behave and treat others well.
-Maybe you’ll change the way you talk to him, or stop using words like, “You always make things so difficult!”
+Maybe you’ll change the way you talk to him or stop using words like, “You always make things so difficult!”

 And this change in expectations doesn’t just apply to him.
-The way you think of yourself also sets the stage for how you interact with him.
+The way you think about yourself also sets the stage for how you interact with him.
+Do you tell yourself you’re always stressed and angry?
+That you’re not strong enough to handle his defiance, that you’re making mistake after mistake?

 3. Change how you start your day

-The way you start your day can have a huge impact in how you deal with a defiant 3 year old.
+The way you start your day can have a huge impact on how you deal with a defiant 3 year old.
 The more intentional you can be with setting expectations for your day, the more positive you can feel.

 For instance, do you wake up groggy and bitter that you didn’t get enough sleep?
 If so, you’re already thinking about what you lack—time spent sleeping—instead of thinking about all the possibilities the day can bring.